Accredited by the Georgia Accrediting Commission

 days as much as possible.

-* Create and implement lesson plans - Having lesson plans will ensure that the students stay on track throughout the school year.
+* Implement provided lesson plans and class layout - Following course lesson plans will ensure that the students stay on track throughout the school year.

 * Grade assignments - Teachers typically grade quizzes, tests, and some homework assignments.

 * Be encouraging - It’s important to encourage and inspire students.
 We want our students to know that we believe in them and are here to support their efforts.

 For more information in deciding if homeschooling and/or NGA is for you, please see our

 Is a Homeschool Co-op For Me? comparison page